 Since the discovery of CWD, hunters and landowners have been greatest partners in the fight against CWD.
-We believe the following programs will motivate some hunters to harvest more deer and therefore help reduce deer density and prevent the spread of CWD.
-Unfortunately, management options for CWD are limited, but TWRA staff will continue to do our part to identify new ways to help hunting continue to be the number one tool in keeping this disease in check.
+We have developed the following programs to encourage continued and increased hunter harvested deer to help reduce deer density and prevent the spread of CWD.

 TWRA has developed the Fight CWD Incentive Program (FCIP) which contains hunting incentives to support TWRA’s CWD management efforts.

 1. Voucher Incentive: